-For adult members who qualify:
+For adult members:

-- GED Ready Assessment exam fee: Get a \$100 gift card to use toward GED Ready assessment fees.
-This is for members 17 and older. - Adult Vision Care: Get free adult eye exams each year and glasses every two years.
-This is for members 21 and older. - Uber/Lyft Transportation: Get two \$20 Uber or Lyft gift cards to use to get to job interviews.
-This is for members 18 years and older.
+- GED Ready Assessment Exam: Members ages 17 and older can get a free \$100 gift card to use toward GED Ready Assessment Exam fees. - Adult Vision Care: Get a free adult eye exam each year and glasses every two years (for members ages 21 and older). - Uber/Lyft Transportation: Get two \$20 Uber or Lyft gift cards to use to get to job interviews (for members 18 years and older).